goodwillcoding/trac-subtickettypes/README.rst

 Subtickettypes in Trac
 ======================

-The current version is ready for Trac 1.0.
-There are older, unmaintained, versions for Trac 0.12 and Trac 0.11.
+The current version is ready for Trac 1.0.x and 0.12.x

 What is it?
 -----------